AAAmer91/AAAmer91/README.md

 # Hi, I'm Ahmed – Senior DevOps Engineer

 Welcome to my GitHub!
 I'm a Senior DevOps Engineer at SEITech Solutions, passionate about cloud, automation, and building reliable CI/CD pipelines.
-I've transitioned from data engineering to DevOps and use this space to share my projects, experiments, and tools.
+I've transitioned from data engineering and web development to DevOps and use this space to share my projects, experiments, and tools.

 ## Skills & Focus
 - CI/CD: GitHub Actions, Jenkins, Azure DevOps